Other Tools and Programs

 The Ansible community uses a range of tools for working with the Ansible project.
 This is a list of some of the most popular of these tools.

 If you know of any other tools that should be added, this list can be updated by clicking “Edit on GitHub” on the top right of this page.

-A full IDE (integrated development environment) for Python software development.
-It ships with everything you need to write python scripts and complete software, including support for YAML syntax highlighting.
-It’s a little overkill for writing roles/playbooks, but it can be a very useful tool if you write modules and submit code for Ansible.
-Can be used to debug the Ansible engine.
+A full IDE for Python software development.
+It ships with everything you need to write Python scripts and applications, including support for YAML syntax highlighting.
+It can be a very useful tool if you write modules and submit code for Ansible.
+Can be used to debug

 A closed-source, subscription GUI text editor.
 You can customize the GUI with themes and install packages for language highlighting and other refinements.
 You can install Sublime on Linux, macOS and Windows.
 Useful Sublime plugins include:

 GitGutter - shows information about files in a git repository.

 SideBarEnhancements - provides enhancements to the operations on Sidebar of Files and Folders.